julian-ao/password-manager/readme.md

 Folder structure:

 - The **main readme.md-file** where the application is explained is located: /passwordManager/
-- The **backend** is located /passwordManager/core/src/main/java/core/
-- The **FXML-files** is located /passwordManager/ui/src/main/resources/ui/
 - The **documentation** is located in /docs/